HowProgrammingWorks/SelfAssessment/Skills/NodeJS.md

   - Flexibility
 - Data access
   - Data access layer
-  - Repository
+  - Repository 🖐️ used
   - Active record
   - Query builder
   - Object-Relational Mapping
 - Error handling and debugging
-  - Error
+  - Error 🖐️ used
-  - error.cause
+  - error.cause 🖐️ used
-  - error.code
+  - error.code 🖐️ used
-  - error.message
+  - error.message 🖐️ used
-  - error.stack
+  - error.stack 🖐️ used
   - How to avoid mixins
   - Error.captureStackTrace
   - Uncaught exceptions